-This course is designed to give the students an overview of several engineering disciplines.
+This advanced course is designed to give the students an overview of several engineering disciplines and will allow them to focus on one of interest by the end of the course.

 This course will prepare the students to develop a product completely from schematics to final documentation as well as marketing and presenting the product.
-The structure of the course will be based from a sample similar to a freshman engineering class at Rennsalear Polytechnical Institute.
-Students will reverse engineer a chosen product and will redesign the product to meet current or future trends in design and technology.
+The structure of the course is based from some sample projects from reputable universities with engineering programs.
+Students will reverse engineer a chosen product and will redesign the product to meet current or future trends in design and technology and will look at new resources for solutions to engineering problems.
 Students will create market surveys, presentations, complete product documentation for the product to be manufactured accurately including production drawings.
+Students will work toward competing at the state level with the engineering designs.
+Students will select an engineering discipline of interest to complete the course with a Capstone project using all knowledge and skills they have acquired.